 - Go Hiking!
 Check out our Blue Ridge family favorite hiking trails, and our favorite trails in the Great Smoky Mountains National Park.
 There are tons of other trails too.

-- Go Ziplining - Navitat in Asheville NC is just awesome.
+- Go Ziplining - Navitat in Asheville NC is just awesome, and there is great zip-lining available at the NOC near Bryson City NC

 - See the Elk - Be sure and visit Cataloochee Valley, which is not only beautiful in the Fall, but full of Elk as well.